 The beta-carotene (a type of vitamin A) in carrots is a powerful antioxidant and helps to protect the eye surface and improve sight.
 As well as warding off a variety of eye disorders.
 Carrot juice can also boost the immune system with vitamin C and antioxidants working to fight off infections.

-Carrots have even been touted to improve skin health and healing, lower cholesterol, and have anti-cancer properties!
+Carrots have even been touted to improve skin health and healing, they may lower cholesterol, and even may have anti-cancer properties!

 Freshly squeezed orange juice is the ultimate breakfast juice – packing flavor and health benefits, orange juice is loved the world over.